Sonoma Arts Live Board of Directors

 Catherine Krell has an extensive professional background in strategic marketing/advertising.
 Most recently, she served on the Board of the Pasadena Playhouse, consulting on how to restructure.
 In addition to being a marketing tourism consultant for the Los Angeles Convention and Visitors Bureau, Catherine was Deputy Director of the Los Angeles Natural History Museum responsible for all marketing, development and corporate sponsorships.

 Susan Drake has an extensive professional background in clinical nursing/healthcare.
 She has served on the non-profit boards of Sonoma Sister Cities Association, Operation Youth (now Teen Services) and The Sonoma Valley Community Health Center.
+Her focus is now on her creative side and enjoying being part of the Sonoma Arts Live Board.

 Dave and Vicki Stollmeyer